bstamenkovits/neural-networks-from-scratch/mpl/docs/mlp.md

 ## Layer
 A single neuron will take an input vector, and convert that into an output value.
 To increase the complexity of the network a set of neurons (each with different weights and biases) can be used to create multiple output values.
 All of these output values can be stored in a list/array as an output vector.
 This way a Layer in a MLP neural network can receive an input vector, and calculate an output vector.

-This allows data to be transformed during multiple stages before being returned as the network output (i.e. take an input vector $x# and create a prediction vector $\hat y$)
+This allows data to be transformed during multiple stages before being returned as the network output (i.e. take an input vector $x$ and create a prediction vector $\hat y$)

 ## Gradient Descent